Funkydude6103/DateSheetGenerator/README.md

 ## Demo
 To see the app in action, watch the demo video below:
 ![Demo Video](demo.mp4)

 ## License
 This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```

-Make sure the `demo.mp4` video file is placed in the root directory of your project, as referenced in the README.